deankoch/UYRW_data/NHDPlus.knit.md

 ## downloading the data
-package `nhdplusTools` will use the COMID from Big Timber to delineate the watershed and download the relevant data.
-These next few lines use the source outlet location `poi.pt$bigtimber` to find/download relevant watershed geometries.
+package `nhdplusTools` uses the NHD's common identifier number (COMID) from Big Timber to delineate the watershed and download the relevant data.
+These next few lines use the outlet location `poi.list$pt$bigtimber` to find and download relevant watershed geometries.